jtlapp/electron-affinity/README.md

  * Returns a main-side binding for a window API of a given class, restricting
  * the binding to the given window.
 Failure of the window to expose the API
  * before timeout results in an exception.
 There is a default timeout, but
  * you can override it with `setIpcBindingTimeout()`.
-(The function takes no
+(The function does not
- * restorer parameter because window APIs do not return values.)
+ * take a restorer parameter because window APIs do not return values.)
  *
  * @param <T> Type of the window API class to bind
  * @param window Window to which to bind the window API